Stuck at home during the coronavirus crisis? An air purifier might help keep your home's environment clean.

-Some devices have a single CADR number, while others have different ratings for smoke (and similarly small particles), dust and pollen (and similarly large particles).
-The EPA cautions that for a typical room size, most purifiers don't have CADR ratings high enough to effectively remove large pollutants like dust mites and cockroach-related allergens.
+The EPA cautions that for a typical room size, most air purifiers don't have CADR ratings high enough to effectively remove large pollutants like dust mites and cockroach-related allergens.

-Also, keep in mind that a device's CADR rating reflects the best-case scenario.
+Also, keep in mind that an air purifier's CADR rating reflects the best-case scenario.
 These numbers are determined in controlled testing environments.
-Variables in your home, such as drafts or dampness, may prevent your purifier from hitting its optimal rating.
+Variables in your home, such as drafts or dampness, may prevent your air purifier from hitting its optimal rating.

-Finally, not every purifier is tested using the CADR system.
+Finally, not every air purifier is tested using the CADR system.
 The manufacturer of the IQAir HealthPro Plus, one of our recommended models, does not submit the device for AHAM testing.
-Read independent reviews to get an idea of how well a device works.
+Read independent reviews to get an idea of how well an air purifier works.

-The air purifiers we recommend use mechanical filtration, meaning they physically trap the pollutants that pass through them.
-Your air purifier likely has at least two filters: a prefilter, which catches large particles like pet hair, and the main filter, which nabs smaller pollutants.
+The air purifiers we recommend use mechanical filtration, meaning that their filters physically trap the pollutants that pass through them.
+Your air purifier likely has at least two such filters: a prefilter, which catches large particles like pet hair, and the main filter, which nabs smaller pollutants.

 There's not much of a difference between prefilters.
 A few are washable (or vacuumable), while others are disposable.
 The latter may cost you a bit more in the long run, but otherwise, there's not much to compare.

-Some air purifiers advertise filtration processes that rely on ionizers or UV light.
+Some air purifiers advertise filtration processes that rely on ionizers or ultraviolet (UV) light.
 The effectiveness of these devices isn't well demonstrated.
 They may also produce ozone, which is a lung irritant that could make any breathing-related problems worse rather than better.

 The Coway AP-1512HH Mighty has an ionizer that can be switched off.
 The Blueair Blue Pure 211+ and Blueair Blue Pure 411 have ionizers built right into their proprietary HEPASilent filters, but their manufacturer says they produce very little ozone.
 The Pure Enrichment PureZone 3-in-1 True HEPA Air Purifier has a UV light.

-You'll find noise level ranges measured in decibels in your device's specs.
-We've seen air purifiers, such as the Blueair Blue Pure 411, rated as low as 17 dB (similar to rustling leaves), but others, such as the Austin Air HealthMate HM400, can reach noise levels of more than 60 dB (akin to an AC unit 100 feet away).
+You'll find noise-level ranges measured in decibels in your device's specs.
+We've seen air purifiers, such as the Blueair Blue Pure 411, rated as low as 17 dB (similar to rustling leaves).
+Others, such as the Austin Air HealthMate HM400, can reach noise levels of more than 60 dB (akin to an AC unit 100 feet away).

 Some air purifiers are lighter and more mobile than others.
-The smallest ones sit on a desk or shelf and are easily moved from room to room.
+The smallest air purifiers sit on a desk or shelf and are easily moved from room to room.

-The larger and heavier ones are best kept stationary, though some come with casters for portability.
-If you want to use your purifier in your home office during the day, your living room in the evening and your bedroom overnight, look for a smaller device or one that rolls.
+The larger and heavier air purifiers are best kept stationary, though some come with casters for portability.
+If you want to use your air purifier in your home office during the day, your living room in the evening and your bedroom overnight, look for a smaller device or one that rolls.

-The up-front cost of your air purifier matters if you're on a budget, but don't assume you're done paying for the device once you have set it up in your home.
+The up-front cost of your air purifier matters if you're on a budget, but don't assume you'll be done paying for the device once you have set it up in your home.
 You'll have to periodically replace the filters on an ongoing basis.

 Before you buy an air purifier, calculate the cost per year to maintain it, and compare that cost to those of any other air-purification device you might be considering.

-Air purifiers are most effective when they're on almost constantly, so you'll also want to factor in electricity costs.
-Some of the devices we recommend are Energy Star-certified, but each pulls varying amounts of power depending on the fan speed you're using.
+Air purifiers are most effective when they're running almost constantly, so you'll also want to factor in electricity costs.
+Some of the air purifiers we recommend are Energy Star-certified, but each one pulls varying amounts of power depending on the fan speed you're using.

 - Dimming and display shut-off options